artainmo/lem_in/README.md

 ./lem-in -v < tests/subject.map //Simple graph visualization in terminal ./lem-in -q < tests/subject.map //Only display results ./lem-in -q2 < tests/subject.map //Do not display
-cd tests && ./automated.sh //Launches advanced tests automatically
+./lem-in -s < tests/subject3.map //Use the special algo (first algo), this one is better for small amount of ants cd tests && ./automated.sh //Launches advanced tests automatically
 ```